 Studio photographers will appreciate that the Olympus E-M1 II (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 200D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
+Both the 200D and the E-M1 II have been discontinued, but can regularly be found used on ebay.
+The E-M1 II was replaced by the Olympus E-M1 III, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Olympus E-M1 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Olympus E-M1 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.